CodeProSpecialist/Bull-Market-Advanced-Stock-Market-Trading-Robot-for-Alpaca/README.md

-All three python commands should continue working Monday through Friday because they work together to keep up to date on the latest stock market data. ***** The second command for the python file "performance-stock-list-writer.py" wil require some amount of waiting time as well, depending on how many stocks are in the list "list-of-stock-symbols-to-scan.txt".
+All three python commands should continue working Monday through Friday because they work together to keep up to date on the latest stock market data. ***** The second command for the python file "performance-stock-list-writer.py" will require some amount of waiting time as well, depending on how many stocks are in the list "list-of-stock-symbols-to-scan.txt".
 Run the commands below: